Aliases for SIRT6 Gene

 GeneCards Summary for SIRT6 Gene

 SIRT6 (Sirtuin 6) is a Protein Coding gene.
-Among its related pathways are Nicotinate and nicotinamide metabolism and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include NAD+ ADP-ribosyltransferase activity and NAD+ binding.
+Among its related pathways are Central carbon metabolism in cancer and NAD metabolism.
+GO annotations related to this gene include chromatin binding and NAD-dependent histone deacetylase activity (H3-K9 specific).
 An important paralog of this gene is SIRT7.

 UniProtKB/Swiss-Prot for SIRT6 Gene